SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/WebEVD_for_SBN.md

 # WebEVD for SBN

-The instructions on this page have been written assuming SBND for completeness.
-The same instructions work for The above instructions should work, substituting `icarus` for `sbnd` throughout, except that `icaruscode v09_17_02` is not yet available (as of 5 March 2021).

 WebEVD is available as a ups product.
 You will need to set it up, along with a compatible version of `sbndcode`/`icaruscode` (for service configurations).

     source /cvmfs/sbnd.opensciencegrid.org/products/sbnd/setup_sbnd.sh